rabbitmq/rabbitmq-c/README.md

 ## Building and installing using autotools

 For legacy purposes, a GNU autotools based build system is also maintained.
-The required utilities you need are autoconf v2.59+, automake v1.9+, and libtool v2.2+
+The required utilities you need are autoconf v2.59+, automake v1.9+, libtool v2.2+, and pkg-config.

 From a fresh tarball you will need to run reconf: